open-mmlab/mmocr/docs/datasets.md

 **Note: For users who want to train models on CTW1500, ICDAR 2015/2017, and Totaltext dataset,** there might be some images containing orientation info in EXIF data.
 The default OpenCV backend used in MMCV would read them and apply the rotation on the images.
 However, their gold annotations are made on the raw pixels, and such inconsistency results in false examples in the training set.
-Therefore, users should use `dict(type='LoadImageFromFile', color_type='color_ignore_orientation')` in pipelines to change MMCV's default loading behaviour. (see [DBNet's config](https://github.com/open-mmlab/mmocr/blob/main/configs/textdet/dbnet/dbnet_r18_fpnc_1200e_icdar2015.py) for example)
+Therefore, users should use `dict(type='mmdet.LoadImageFromFile', color_type='color_ignore_orientation')` in pipelines to change MMCV's default loading behaviour. (see [DBNet's config](https://github.com/open-mmlab/mmocr/blob/main/configs/textdet/dbnet/dbnet_r18_fpnc_1200e_icdar2015.py) for example)

 - For `icdar2015`:
   - Step1: Download `ch4_training_images.zip`, `ch4_test_images.zip`, `ch4_training_localization_transcription_gt.zip`, `Challenge4_Test_Task1_GT.zip` from [homepage](https://rrc.cvc.uab.es/?ch=4&com=downloads)